navdeep-G/gitdata/README.md

 GitData
 =======

-**GitData** is a software package (written in Typescript, HTML, and CSS) that helps teams understand their GitHub project data (PRs, issues, milestones, etc.)
+**GitData** is a software package (written in Typescript, HTML, and CSS) that helps software teams understand their GitHub project data (PRs, issues, milestones, etc.)